mac-comp240/hw7-shell/README.md

 it terminate the currently running child process of the shell, if any, and **not the shell itself**.

+Note: you will want to ensure that you are not specifying the use of the C99 standard in your Makefile.

 Reference: `signal(2)`, `kill(2)`, `getc(3)`

 ## 7. Run background processes